jashpaleja/Twitter_sentiment_analysis_-_stock_market_prediction/README.md

-#Twitter sentiment anaylsis & stock market prediction
+# Twitter sentiment anaylsis & stock market prediction
-This is the fronEnd application which gives us a search option to search the stock Names.
+This is the frontEnd application which gives us a search option to search the stock Names.
 Ones the stock name is selected from the drop down data.
 It will take the ticker data and scrape yahoo finance for previous 5 years of data and at the same time seach the entered keyword in twitter for setiment analysis.
 We have a option to enter the number of tweets to be analysed.